ASmallDinosaurr/TSP-Music/README.md

 - WIP

 ## How to Compile
-The folders can be packed into .pbo files using ArmA3Tools' Addon Builder.
+The folders in the addons folder can be packed into .pbo files using ArmA3Tools' Addon Builder.

 # Extension Stuff
 This mod includes an extension for ArmA 3 written in C++ that allows you to play 3D audio in-game from either mp3/ogg files or streamed from a URL.
 Resources can be loaded dynamically at runtime allowing you to do things like stream live radio channels or load audio files on the fly.
 This extension makes use of the [BASS.dll audio library](http://www.un4seen.com/).